MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-release-notes-2024R1.md

 ## Issues fixed in this release

 - Some customers experienced database performance issues relating to locking of App Service Hosting tables, performance improvements are included this release.

 - Ownership improvements in usage records service, to harden service when working with multiple roles and large number of workers

 - Stuck windows updates due to continually attempting to apply Windows Server 2016 updates to Windows Server 2022 and vice versa

 - Resolved issue whereby Windows Update KB5034439 would never complete and prevents roles moving to Ready state

 - Installer failures resolved when customers using newer versions of the Custom Script Extension

-- Trace messages from App Service roles have been reviewed and trimmed to improve the quality of the information provided and to reduce the burden on the database
+- Trace messages from App Service roles were reviewed and trimmed to improve the quality of the information provided and to reduce the burden on the database

-- Centralized SSL Certificate Support feature is now installed on Front Ends as part of deployment and doesn't require Operator intervention and Tenants can bind certificates without Operator intervention
+- Centralized SSL Certificate Support feature is installed on Front Ends as part of deployment and Tenants can bind certificates without Operator intervention

 - Virtual Network Integration options are now disabled in portal by default.

 - Resolved issues enabling blob storage for application logging

 - Improved swap experience when swapping slots to prevent timeouts

 - Change of description from Management Server to Management/Controller Roles in the choices for credential rotation to be more explicit about action being taken

 ## Pre-Update steps